 At Roche, we put focused thought and care into our employer brand strategy so that we do not miss out on talent as well as long-term growth.

 It is important to consistantly adhere to the corporate brand guidelines in order to express Roche as a rewarding and fulfilling workplace in a powerful way at every touchpoint possible: both internally and externally.

-Whilst the overlays are universal across regions and countries, there is the possibility to adapt the underlying picture to local needs, always respecting the guidelines for corporate picture language.
+Whilst the overlays are the same ones across regions and countries, there is the possibility to adapt the underlying picture to local needs, always respecting the guidelines for corporate picture language.

-To ensure consistency, overlays are always developed by, or in close collaboration with, Global Employer Branding.
+To ensure consistency, overlays are always developed by, or in close collaboration with, Global Talent Marketing.